Belarus opposition says government forced Ryanair plane to land to arrest journalist | DW | 23.05.2021

 A Ryanair flight traveling from Athens to Vilnius in Lithuania was diverted to land in Belarus, the flight tracking site Flightradar24 reported.

+The opposition Telegram channel Nexta also reported that the plane was searched and that authorities detained the outlet's former editor, Roman Protasevich.

+"The plane was checked, no bomb was found and all passengers were sent for another security search," said Nexta.
+"Among them was...
+Nexta journalist Roman Protasevich.
+He was detained."

-Exiled opposition leader Sviatlana Tsikhanouskaya said the journalist in question is Raman Pratasevich, who "faces the death penalty" in Belarus.
+Exiled opposition leader Sviatlana Tsikhanouskaya described Pratasevich as a "journalist, photographer, blogger and activist," saying he "faces the death penalty" in Belarus.

-"Raman Pratasevich is a Belarusian journalist, photographer, blogger, and activist.
-He worked as a photographer for the largest Belarusian media, was a fellow of the Vaclav Havel Journalism Program," she wrote.

 This is a breaking news story and will be updated.